 Key Botanical(s): Juniper, Meadowsweet, Orange Peel

-Goes great with: A twist of orange peel, tonic and ice.
+Goes great with: A twist of orange peel, tonic or ginger ale, and ice or neat over ice.

 This fruit inspired berry gin features classic gin botanicals paired with the distillery’s signature meadowsweet and orange.
 Fresh blackcurrants and raspberries are specially sourced from Craigie's Fruit Farm.
 The result is a gin that has a classic gin base of juniper, citrus and floral layered with fresh red berries to create a refreshing, light and flavoursome unsweetened pink gin.